-A total laryngectomy is a surgical procedure performed in advanced stages of cancer in or near the voice box.
-Undergoing a total laryngectomy can be an overwhelming experience, but you are not alone.
-There are more than 100,000 people worldwide that have undergone the same operation and it is possible to return to a good life.
+Undergoing a total laryngectomy can be an overwhelming experience, but you shouldn’t feel isolated.
+There are more than 100,000 people worldwide that have undergone the same operation and proven it’s possible to maintain your quality of life.

+Going through a total laryngectomy means breathing through a stoma instead of your nose and mouth, and also learning to speak in a new way.
 It is a life-changing event but it is possible to enjoy life again after a total laryngectomy.
-Coughing can be reduced to a minimum, you can learn to speak again and it is possible to enjoy scents and flavors again.
+Coughing can be reduced to a minimum, you can learn to speak again and it is possible to enjoy scents and flavours again.

 Your new voice

 One of the biggest changes after a total laryngectomy is losing your vocal cords.
 This means you won’t be able to speak as you could before, but there are proven ways to regain the power of your speech.